 Appendix Table D-6 summarizes the gamma results.
 Ambient gamma exposure rates at all OSLD monitoring locations show some variation based on location and natural levels of background radiation in the environment.
-In 2021, ambient gamma exposure rates onsite varied between 76 mR/yr at location NRC2 (onsite southwest) and 154 mR/yr at the BGN (onsite, near the center of the Site).
-Rates at population centers ranged from 100 mR/yr at the Windsor, South Carolina, location to 165 mR/yr at the Beech Island, South Carolina location.
+In 2022, ambient gamma exposure rates onsite varied between 93 mR/yr at location Allendale Gate and 147 mR/yr at A-14.
+Rates at population centers ranged from 110 mR/yr at the McBean, South Carolina, location to 157 mR/yr at the Beech Island, South Carolina, location.